truenas/middleware/docs/userguide/index.rst

 The first time you access the FreeNAS® administrative interface, a pop-up window will prompt you to set the *root* password.
 You should set a hard to guess password as anyone who knows this password can gain access to the FreeNAS® administrative GUI.

-**NOTE:** for security reasons, the SSH service and *root* SSH logins are disabled by default.
+.. note:: for security reasons, the SSH service and *root* SSH logins are disabled by default.
 Unless these are set, the only way to access a shell as
    *root* is to gain physical access to the console menu or to access the web shell within the administrative GUI.
 This means that the FreeNAS® system should be kept physically secure and that the administrative GUI should be behind a properly configured firewall and protected by a secure password.

 Set the Email Address